The ICRC Governing Board

 Between 2015 – June 2016, Bamalli served as Director of Support Services Department of the Commission, before then, as a key pioneer staff of the Commission, he helped in setting up and building the Commission from scratch as the Head of Human Resources and Administration from 2009 – 2015.

 Before joining ICRC, he worked with the Economic and Financial Crimes Commission where he gained extensive experience in structural and organizational effectiveness first as Head of Human Resources and briefly as Head of External Cooperation Unit (donor relations).
 He started his public service career with the Bureau of Public Enterprises (BPE) in 2000 as an Enterprise Officer and later became the Team Leader of the Aviation Unit of the BPE and the Secretary of the Aviation Sector Reform Implementation Committee of the National Council of Privatization.

-Mr. Ndubisi has over 28 years of post-graduate experience in privatisation, public-private partnerships, financial management, planning, IT management, accounting, software development, financial and management consulting and international civil service.
+Dr. Ndubisi has about 34 years of post-graduate experience in privatisation, public-private partnerships, financial management, planning, IT management, accounting, software development, financial and management consulting and international civil service.

-He holds a Master of Business Administration (MBA) degree in Management, and a Bachelor of Science Degree (B.Sc) in Economics.
+He holds a Phd in Economic Policy Analysis, a Master of Business Administration (MBA) degree in Management, and a Bachelor of Science Degree (B.Sc) in Economics.

 Dada Hammed was admitted member of the Chartered Institute of Public Finance and Accountancy (CIPFA) of United Kingdom in 2015; became a Fellow of the Institute of Chartered Accountants of Nigeria (ICAN) in 2010 and has been an Associate member (ACTI) of the Chartered Institute of Taxation of Nigeria (CITN) since 2001.